VieVaWaldi/ml-agents-py-fork/README.md

 Rinse and repeat:
 7. Run $ python /trainers/learn.py
 8. Fix damn dependency issues, for me usually 1 or 2 missing installs.
 Weidly enough not deterministic.
 Use $ python -m pip install 'package'
+9. In the directory where mlagents lies (where setup.py is): $ pip install -e .

 Alt: Works suprisingly well if opened with pycharm.
 It should ask u to create the venv itself and then proceed to install all reqs.
 Watch out for errors and install missing dependencies on ur own